10 Tips for Writing an Introduction to a Research Paper

 Cite as needed

 Using other people’s work is inevitable when writing a research paper.
+Using a custom college paper writing service to figure out how to do it in a proper way is sometimes necessary, too.
 The literature and sources you use should be referenced appropriately to give your work the credibility it deserves.

 Avoid giving many citations for a point